shinsterneck/pdns/modules/geosqlbackend/README.md

 ---

-Once you have these views, you can simple maintain DNS records within them, just like with any other domains within PowerDNS.
-The only important issue to take care of is that the [SUFFIX] is not a TLD (Top Level Domain) such as 'com', 'org' or 'net' to prevent conflicts with real domains, however this is not enforced and if you wanted to, you could.
+Once you have these views, you can simply maintain DNS records within them, just like with any other domains within PowerDNS.
+The only important issue to take care of is that you don't use  a real world TLD (Top Level Domain) as the SUFFIX such as 'com', 'org' or 'net' to prevent conflicts with real domains.
+The default SUFFIX is 'geosql';

+Some administration tools, such as PowerAdmin, require you to enable non-standard TLDs, otherwise they won't allow you to create them in the first place.
+See the individual admin tools' documentation.

 ###Overlay Concept